armadaplatform/armada/README.md

 * [microservice_templates/](microservice_templates/) - Templates that can serve as a base for creating new Armada microservices.
 This repository is used by `armada create` command.

+# Running tests

+In the root directory of the repository run:

+    python -m tests.unit_tests